kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 **Payload**:
 An application specific payload.
 A generic library or relay MUST NOT inspect or modify the contents unless otherwise negotiated.

+# Appendix: Changelog
+Notable changes between versions of this draft.

+## moq-transfork-01
+- Moved Expires from GROUP to SUBSCRIBE
+- Added FETCH_UPDATE

+## moq-transfork-00
+Based on moq-transport-03

+TODO a lot

 # Appendix: Media Use-Cases